-Account Action Permissions required Windows User To install IDERA SQL Inventory Manager components Windows Administrator permission on the Target computer Account To create and access the IDERA SQL Inventory Manager repository databases Create Database Rights on the target SQL Server Instance Read and write privileges on the IDERA SQL Inventory Manager Repository Databases SQL Server For most SQL queries login account VIEW SERVER STATE VIEW ANY DATABASE VIEW ANY DEFINITION To monitor database information ALTER ANY DATABASE server level permission or CREATE DATABASE in the master database For DBCC CHECKDB sysadmin server roles WMI account To access remote WMI data Additional rights on a group that has been given remote access
+Account Action Permissions required Windows User Account To install IDERA SQL Inventory Manager components Windows Administrator permission on the Target computer

+Account Action Permissions required To create and access the IDERA SQL Inventory Manager repository databases Create Database Rights on the target SQL Server Instance Read and write privileges on the IDERA SQL Inventory Manager Repository Databases SQL Server login account For most SQL queries VIEW SERVER STATE VIEW ANY DATABASE VIEW ANY DEFINITION To monitor database information ALTER ANY DATABASE server level permission or CREATE DATABASE in the master database For DBCC CHECKDB sysadmin server roles Linux To install SQL Inventory Manager Repository on a Linux SQL Server The Linux server must be a domain member.
+A domain user with SQL permissions on the target SQL Linux.
+To query Linux Server Info a Linux user. a domain user with Linux login rights.

-(IDERA suggests that you provide SQL connection credentials with "sysadmin" server roles if you want to be able to collect all information from your environment.
+IDERA suggests that you provide SQL connection credentials with "sysadmin" server roles if you want to be able to collect all information from your environment.